saulius-lipkevicius/Transformed_GA/README.md

   1. Model code can be rewriten to TensorFlow.
   2. Different transformer-based models can be tried out, for instance, RoBerta, GPT-2 and so on.
   3. To make model more precise 3 class model could be consider instead of 2 classes, the third could stand for unknown relationship between pair of aptamers.
+  4. Freeze layers of Albert to maximize accuracy, there is a code snippet in the model fine-tuning code for expermenting.
+  5. Play with hyperparameters threshold, learning rate and etc
+  6. Freeze BERT layers and only update the classification layer weights or update all the weights.
+Reproducible results with seed settings.
+  7. Tune the hyperparameters : batch size, gradient accumulation parameter (iters_to_accumulate), number of epochs, learning rate.
+  Distinct random seeds for models
+  8.

 <!-- LICENSE -->